polcak/jsrestrictor/README.md

 ## Contributing

 If you have any questions or you have spotted a bug, please [let us know](https://pagure.io/JShelter/webextension/issues).
+If you found a security bug that you do not want to share publicly, please, send a report to [jshelter@gnu.org](mailto:jshelter@gnu.org).

 If you would like to give us [feedback](https://pagure.io/JShelter/webextension/issues), we would really appreciate it.